-The New Greater Bethel Bible Institute admits students regardless of race, color, sex, nationality, ethnic origin or disability to all the rights, privileges, and programs generally made available at the New Greater Bethel Bible Institute.
-We do not discriminate on the basis of any of these in the administration of our educational policies, admissions policies, or other programs administered by the institution.
+The New Greater Bethel Bible Institute admits qualified individuals without regard to race, color, sex, nationality, ethnic origin, disability, marital or military status.
+We do not discriminate based on any of these in the conduct and administration of our admissions policies, educational policies, or other programs and services managed by the institution.

 Materials to be submitted for admission to our institution include:

 (1) The Bible School Application Form with all applicable questions answered in full, and

 (2) A non-refundable tuition payment of $50.00.
 Courses offered by our institution include:

 Children Foundation I